Multibit-Legacy/multibit-website-legacy/README.md

 If you intend to do a lot of work involving the underlying Java code you'll need an IDE.
 We recommend [Intellij](https://www.jetbrains.com/idea/download/)
 ([best](http://programmers.stackexchange.com/a/24231/7167)) or [Eclipse](https://www.eclipse.org/downloads/).
 Both are available as free downloads.

-If you just want to edit CSS and HTML you can do it all with a text editor and some console commands.
+If you just want to edit CSS and HTML you can do it all with a text editor and some console commands but this is really slow.

 ### Build and Preview